artsandmetaphysics/goodlifeodyssey/_notes/divine-comedy.md

 <p>no spending that they did was done with measure.” <cite>(VII.40–42)</cite></p>
 </blockquote>

+## Virgil

+Occasionally, Virgil and Dante show physical affection to each other.

+Virgil seems able to read Dante’s mind (XIX.39, XXIII.25–30).

+From time to time he gets upset with Dante.

 ## Islam

 The wall of the city of Dis, which separates the incontinent from the violent and fraudulent, has mosques—Islamic styled towers: